Sakif1997/Web-Automation_Local_host_Project/README.md

 ## Project Overview

 This project demonstrates automation testing of a web application hosted locally, using Selenium and the Page Object Model (POM) architecture.
-The goal is to streamline key workflows, improve reliability, and provide maintainable automation scripts for your local web-based application.
+The goal is to streamline key workflows, improve reliability, and provide maintainable automation scripts for local web-based application.

 ## Target/Goals